cegme/MADden/demo_script_cikm2012.md

 iteration, we use user-deﬁned aggregate functions to parallel the computation of the log-likelihood and gradient vector over all documents.
-At the end of each iteration, the weight vector is updated using the LBFGS convex optimization method.
+At the end of each iteration, the weight vector is updated using the LBFGS convex optimization method. crf_train_data function is to load the training data into the database crf_train_fgen function is to generate all features for training data lincrf function is to optimize the CRF model using LBFGS convex optimization method.
+You can specify the number of iterations you want to run the optimization method.
     set search_path=madlib,madlib;
     select crf_train_data('/home/gpadmin/demo/crf/crf_train_data/trainingdataset');
     select crf_train_fgen('train_segmenttbl', 'crf_regex','crf_dictionary', 'featuretbl','crf_feature_dic');